nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 * microenvironment

 The macroenvironment is the social, cultural, and institutional contexts we live in.
-The microenvironment is immediate setting.
+The microenvironment is the immediate surroundings.
+Like external and internal limits discussed above, we need to adapt, whether that is _to_ our environment or environment _to_ us.

+According to Csziksenmihalyi:

-“Most of us cannot do a great deal about the macroenvironment.
+> Most of us cannot do a great deal about the macroenvironment.
 There is not that much we can do about the wealth of the society we live in, or even about the institutions in which we work.
-We can, however, gain control over the immediate environment and transform it so that it enhances personal creativity.”
+We can, however, gain control over the immediate environment and transform it so that it enhances personal creativity.

-“The important thing is to have a special place tailor-made to one’s own needs, where one feels comfortable and in control.”

-“reflect a personal sense of how the universe ought to be.”

-“What helps to preserve and develop individuality, and hence enhance creativity, is an environment that we have built to reflect ourselves, where it is easy to forget the outside world and concentrate completely on the task at hand.”

-What sets creative individuals apart?
+This might be easier said than done.
+Not everyone has the luxury of free space to devote to creative work.
+So commandeer it!
+Take over a space temporarily.
+Make your own pop-up!
+Legend has it Einstein worked out his early theories on the kitchen table in the tiny apartment shared with his wife and child.
+Our devices allow us to take our "office" with us.
+If you are reading this, you likely own a laptop, at the very least, a smartphone.
+Just put on your headphones and get to work.
+Don't forget to turn off notifications!
+It's not just a matter of shaping your space, it's also a _carving out_ of space.
+According to Csziksenmihalyi, this is what sets creative individuals apart:

-“...whether the conditions in which they find themselves are luxurious or miserable, they manage to give their surroundings a personal pattern that echoes the rhythm of their thoughts and habits of action.
-Within this environment of their own making, they can forget the rest of the world and concentrate on pursuing the Muse.”
+> ...whether the conditions in which they find themselves are luxurious or miserable, they manage to give their surroundings a personal pattern that echoes the rhythm of their thoughts and habits of action.
+Within this environment of their own making, they can forget the rest of the world and concentrate on pursuing the Muse.

-Make sure that where you work and live reflets your needs and your tastes.
-There should be room for immersion in concentrated activity and for stimulating novelty.
-The objects around you should help you become what you intend to be.
-Think about how you use time and consider whether your schedule reflects the rhythms that work best for you.
-If in doubt, experiment until you discover the best timing for work and rest, for thought and action, for being alone and for being with people.

 All this said, sometimes we need the outside world.
-Richard W. Hamming offers a counterpoint in [The Art of ](TODO):
+Richard W. Hamming offers a counterpoint in [The Art of Doing Science and Engineering: Learning to Learn](https://amzn.to/3pRfkzV):

 > ...
 I often suspect… that what the individual regards as ideal conditions for creativity is not what is needed, but rather the constant impinging of reality is often a great help.
 In the past I have deliberately managed myself in this matter by promising a result by a given date, and then, like a cornered rat, having at the last minute to find something!

+#### Building Habits of Strength

 When it comes to building habits of strenght, Richard W. Hamming offers some final advice: